jshtaway/CurrentTrendsTool/README.md

 ## Project Overview

 <p>Nowadays, advertisement departments and PR agencies are interested in the public response regarding their products.
 This is why companies such as Business Wire , NUVI, newsapi.aylien.com provide real-time social media and media monitoring and analytics.</p>

-<p>Our team decided to create a program that takes any user input as keywords, that they would like to analyze.
-Once a user provides a valid input, the program outputs graphs analyzing sentiment, location, timeline of tweet among other things.
-Besides, twitter API we also use News API to build graphs around user input to show media trends and tendencies.</p>
+<p>This project will accept any user input keywords for analysis.
+Once a user provides a valid input, the program scans the internet via API's and webscraping to provide graphs analyzing sentiment, location, timeline of tweet among other things. </p>

-### Research Questions to Answer
+### Questions this project addresses
 <ul>
     <li>What are the related handles (hashtags) appearing together with the user searched term?</li>
     <li>What is the average sentiment of top-10 influential people (with the highest number of followers) about the target term ?</li>